vmunugal/EBS-KMS-Key-Rotation/README.md

 # EBS-KMS-Key-Rotation
 This repo holds the CFN template to deploy the EBS KMS key Rotation solution

-# Steps to deploy the solution:
+# Deployment steps

-# Step 1: Create IAM Role for CloudFormation
+# Step 1: Create an IAM Role for CloudFormation
 1. Sign in to the **AWS Management Console** and open the IAM console at https://console.aws.amazon.com/iam/.
 2. In the navigation pane of the IAM console, choose **Roles**, and then choose **Create role**.
 3. For **Trusted entity type**, choose **AWS service**.